 However, that phrase isn’t entirely true…”Dust to dust” suggests that our bodies completely disappear, but that isn’t always the case.
-Sometimes, bones are found buried in the earth that have been there for thousands of years!
+Sometimes, bones are found in the earth that have been buried there for thousands of years!

 Decomposition happens to all organic matter, and while every organism breaks down in a different way, the basic concept is the same.
 In order to recycle organic matter, chemical processes break down organisms into simpler forms that can be absorbed and reused within the biome.
 This affects everything that is considered “living”, from trees and badgers to kings and paupers.

 Bodies can be broken down in two main ways: by chemical/physical processes, or by other living organisms breaking down the living tissue.
 The rate of decomposition depends on many factors, including temperature, humidity, insect presence, exposure to air, acidity of the soil, and dozens of other variables.

 Fortunately, bones aren’t that different from our flesh and blood.
-We think of bones as solid and firm parts of our skeleton, that can snap like a piece of chalk when we are injured badly.
+We think of bones as solid and firm parts of our skeleton, but also elements that can snap like a piece of chalk when we’re badly injured.
 The truth is that bones are living tissues, just like our other organ systems, containing blood vessels and nerves.

 If a body is exposed to water, insects, open air, or highly acidic soil, then bacteria and fungi will be able to invade that porous network, and seek out the proteins of the collagen within the bones, which causes those bones to break down and eventually crumble to dust!

 Fossils are bones that were so rapidly encased in sediment that air was completely shut out, making it impossible for any decomposition to occur.
-This is the case in volcanic eruptions, and other catastrophic events that displace large amounts of sediment in the earth.
+This is the case in the aftermath of volcanic eruptions, and other catastrophic events that displace large amounts of sediment in the earth.

-Only an extremely small fraction of living organisms manage to be fossilized, and even then, we call them “bones”, but that isn’t actually the case.
+Only an extremely small fraction of living organisms manage to be fossilized, and even then, we still call them “bones”, but that isn’t actually the case.
 Fossils were bones that never decomposed, but over time, minerals in the surrounding materials began leeching from the living tissue, replacing living cells with rock!
-So, when we talk about dinosaur bones being dug up after millions of years, we’re just digging up ancient rocks that are shaped precisely as the original bones once were.
+So, when we talk about dinosaur bones being dug up after millions of years, we’re actually just digging up ancient rocks that are shaped precisely as the original bones once were.

 When powerful drying salts, like natron, were used to clear the body of any liquids, it prevented bacteria and fungus from starting the decomposition process.
-Furthermore, once the mummy was sealed in linen and a sarcophagus, the lack of oxygen and moisture prevented the breakdown of tissue and bone.
+Furthermore, once the mummy was sealed in linen and a sarcophagus, the lack of oxygen and moisture almost entirely prevented the breakdown of tissue and bone.

 Bones do decay, just at a slower rate than other types of organic material and tissue.
 Based on a wide range of extrinsic and intrinsic factors, bone can last for a few months to a few geologic eras, but the truth is that nothing lasts forever.